kodemonks/ScrapingBasics/README.md

 # ScrapingBasics
-Scrape Webpages using Python ( without using Scrapy Framework )
+Understanding basic of scraping using Python ( without using Scrapy Framework )

+##Basic Scraping One
+Scrape website data using requests and BeautifulSoup.

+##Basic Scraping Two
+Scrape Website data using requests and lxml.